Who can appeal to the Refugee Appeal Division?

 A claimant who has been refused by the Refugee Protection Division may have the right to an appeal.
 A claimant who appeals a decision is called an ‘appellant’.

-The Minister of Citizenship and Immigration may be able to appeal a decision finding a claimant to be a protected person.
+The Minister of Immigration, Refugees and Citizenship Canada may be able to appeal a decision finding a claimant to be a protected person.
 In an appeal by the Minister, the protected person is called the ‘respondent’.

 Some claimants do not have a right of appeal.
 For example, claimants do not have the right to appeal to the Refugee Appeal Division in the following situations:

 In its decision, the Refugee Protection Division said that the claim had “no credible basis” or was “manifestly unfounded.”